 Neonatal Intensive Care Unit

 Sometimes babies come early or complications develop.
 Our physicians and staff are well equipped and experienced in caring for critically ill newborns.

 Neonatal Intensive Care (NICU) services have been part of Women's & Children's Hospital since we opened more than 30 years ago.
 To date, our NICU is the only one in Acadiana staffed 24 hours a day, 365 days a year with both a Board-Certified Neonatologist and a Nurse Practitioner.
 The Neonatologist and Nurse Practitioner work hand-in-hand with our experienced staff to provide the specialized care required by newborns in need of a little extra attention.

-Women's & Children's Hospital has the only Level III Regional Neonatal Intensive Care Unit in Acadiana, as designated by the Louisiana Department of Health & Hospitals.
+Women's & Children's Hospital has the only Level III Surgical NICU in Acadiana, as designated by the Louisiana Department of Health & Hospitals.
 It means we have a full complement of pediatric specialists – including a neurosurgeon, general surgeon, pulmonologist, orthopedic surgeon, and others – available to help care for your baby should the need arise.

 Women's & Children's Hospital is the hospital other hospitals turn to for these specialized services time and again.
 Our specially trained and experienced Transport Team works in conjunction with Acadian Ambulance to provide transportation of critically ill newborns to Women's & Children's Hospital from other facilities in Acadiana.